 Within hours of the announcement, news of the closure started to trend nationally on Twitter showing, Mr Barton said, "the depth of feeling for the shop".

-"Everyone is gutted, it's another outlet for all these people that's been lost."'New talent'
+"Everyone is gutted, it's another outlet for all these people that's been lost."

 Kim Bayley, director general of the Entertainment Retailers Association, said the loss of Rounder Records was very sad.